-Sharing the same frontage as the private Balboa Bay Club that once hosted Humphrey Bogart, Lauren Bacall, and the Reagans, this hotel has one of the best bay views around.
-There's a yacht-club vibe in the public spaces, especially in the nautical dining room.
+Sharing the same frontage as the private Balboa Bay Club that once hosted Humphrey Bogart, Lauren Bacall, and the Reagans, this watefront resort has one of the best bay views around.
+A+O is the resort's lively gastropub that opens to sea breezes, part of a renovation that gave the lobby a fresh, contemporary look and added a coffee bar.
+The more formal restaurant and bar, Waterline, retains a classic nautical vibe.
 The spacious rooms, some with bay or courtyard views, have a beachy decor of rattan furniture, plantation shutters, and tropical-pattern drapes.
 Rent an electric boat or stand-up paddleboard from the resort's private marina.

 Jan 5, 2013

 My family and I have stayed here many times over the years.
 We always stay during the festival of lights on water.
 This year was no exception.
 However, we will not be coming back sad to say.
 Let me begin with the condition of the room.
 Very outdated and in need of an update.
 No outlets to plug in any electronic device.
 Unless you wanted to go to the bathroom or literally move furniture to access an outlet.
 We found lets just say someone elses